-As I prepare to venture off into yet another Asia adventure, I’m compelled to give a little shout out to one of my now favourite cities on the continent: Singapore.
-While the Lion City’s reputation is, at times, a little lackluster among travellers, I can say that this isn’t a place where you should let its critics get in your ear.
+As I prepare for yet another Asia adventure, let’s give a shout out to one of my now favourite cities: Singapore.
+While the Lion City’s reputation is, at times, lackluster among travellers, don’t let its critics get in your ear.

-I feel fortunate to have recently discovered the chance to consistently bag cheap flights to Asia from my normally-not-so-cheap small home airport in the depths of the wilderness of the Great White North.
+I’m fortunate.
+I recently discovered how to bag cheap flights to Asia from my, normally, not-so-cheap home airport.
 My saucy secret travel hack?
 Flying on United Airlines via Singapore.

-Let’s just say, I’m more than okay with the arrangement.
-Besides the insanely long flight time between LAX or SFO and SIN, anything that’ll help me get to Asia more often for less AND allow me to roam the streets of Singapore for a couple days is a-OK with me.
+Let’s say, I’m more than okay with the arrangement.
+The insanely long flight time between LAX or SFO and SIN aside, anything that’ll get me to Asia more often for less is a-OK with me.
+And if it ALSO allows me to roam the streets of Singapore for a couple days?
+Even better.

-Need a little push to visit?
+Need a little push to visit the Lion City?
 Here are a few of the best reasons to visit Singapore…

 #1: Oh-so-tasty food